 After the procedure to remove the H. mole, doctors would send a specimen for histopath.
 This is important for it is the definitive test to check if it is an H. mole or a cancerous kind of GTD.
-If it is an H. mole, the biopsy will confirm if it is partial or complete type of molar pregnancy.
+If it is an H. mole, the biopsy will confirm if it is a partial or complete type of molar pregnancy.

 When it is confirmed that the patient has an H mole the doctor would perform suction curettage.
 It is the standard treatment for both complete and partial molar pregnancies.
 Sometimes they use medical evacuation if the mass is with fetal parts that are hard to remove.
 Doctors perform hysterectomy if a patient no longer wants to have kids and opted for this surgery rather than the D&C.

 After D&C the specimen will be sent for a histopath.
 Management will then be based on the findings.
-If it is an H. Mole which is a benign, the patient will then be monitored by getting the hCG serum level that should fall to 0.
-Usually the serum hCG test will be for 6 to 12 months.
+If it is an H. Mole which is benign, the patient will then be monitored by getting the hCG serum level that should fall to 0.
+Usually, the serum hCG test will be for 6 to 12 months.
 Within this period of monitoring the hCG levels, patients should have a contraceptive method to avoid pregnancy for accurate monitoring.
 It is because hCG levels would increase if you are pregnant and pregnancy might trigger another H.mole.
 Patients usually opt for implants or pills.
 They are not eligible for intrauterine devices (IUDs) to lessen the risk of bleeding and infection.

-Chemotherapy will be done if the hCG levels is not decreasing even though there is no conceptus left in the uterus.
+Chemotherapy will be done if the hCG levels are not decreasing even though there is no conceptus left in the uterus.
 The most commonly used drug is Methotrexate but the drug Dactinomycin also used.
 The chemotherapy also depends on the staging done by the pathologist.
-In some institutions, whether or not the hCG levels decrease, they would still give a prophylactic chemotherapy.
+In some institutions, whether or not the hCG levels decrease, they would still give prophylactic chemotherapy.

-There can be a lot of nursing diagnosis for H mole.
+There can be a lot of nursing diagnoses for H mole.
 You can use Acute pain, Activity intolerance, Hyperthermia, and Anxiety to name a few.
 As for nursing care, remember to do the following: